rallepalaveev/A2RAM16/README.md

 The card decodes the full A0-A15 address and if a memory location is selected from $D000 to $FFFF, it responds based on the 3 softswitches and R/W - it activates the RAM for writing or reading, while disabling the ROM by using the /INH signal.
 There are 3 LEDs which show the status of the 3 soft switches.

-The benefit of the card is that programs which require 64kB of RAM can be used - primatily ProDOS.
+The benefit of the card is that programs which require 64kB of RAM can be used - primarily ProDOS and programs which can run with 64kB of RAM.